isomerpages/moe-fairfieldsec/index.md

       title: Secondary One Registration (2025 Intake)
       id: infopic
       description: Welcome to Fairfield Methodist School (Secondary)!
-Please click on the link to visit our microsite for more information to help prepare for the new school year.
+Please click on the link below for more information to help you prepare for the new school year.
       button: Visit this site to register!
       url: /2025-sec-1-registration
       image: /images/Home Page/2024_sec_1_reg_hero_banner_final.png